-Halloween, Thanksgiving, Christmas and New Years.
-'Tis the holiday season and there's no better time than now to find the perfect movie for each holiday.
-Instead of reaching for the obvious holiday movie choices, here are some picks that are a little off the radar, but still perfect as you get that fireplace cackling.
+Halloween, Thanksgiving, Christmas and New Year's.
+'Tis the holiday season, and there's no better time than now to find the perfect movie for the holiday season.
+Instead of reaching for the obvious holiday movie choices, here are some picks that are a little off the radar but still perfect as you get that fireplace crackling.

 Tim Burton's spooky, family-friendly, stop-motion-animated classic can fit in with two holidays.
-The film is most often associated with Christmas, since the hook of the story revolves around "Pumpkin King" Jack Skellington bringing Christmas to Halloween Town (not to mention the holiday being called out in the title).
-But, most of the story takes place in Halloween Town and features the wonderfully creepy townsfolk, thereby making this not only a perfect film for you and your young 'uns on Halloween, but also one that successfully bridges two holidays – themes, and all – into one.
+The film is most often associated with Christmas since the story's hook revolves around "Pumpkin King" Jack Skellington bringing Christmas to Halloween Town (not to mention that the title specifically refers to the holiday).
+But, most of the story takes place in said town with its wonderfully creepy townsfolk, thereby making this not only a perfect film for you and your young 'uns on Halloween but also one that successfully bridges two holidays – themes and all – into one.

 If there's one common thread between the two movies in our list so far, it's that all the characters make for perfect Halloween costumes.
-In 1982, the same could be said about Steven Spielberg's out-of-this-world kid adventure.
-Not only that, but the entire film culminates on Halloween, with the act of dressing up in costume allowing the kids to successfully sneak their new-found alien friend out of harm's way.
+In 1982, one could say the same about Steven Spielberg's out-of-this-world kid adventure.
+Not only that, but the entire film culminates on Halloween, with the act of dressing up in costume, allowing the kids to successfully sneak their newfound alien friend out of harm's way.
 E.T. even meets, and seemingly recognizes, a kid dressed up as Yoda from "Empire Strikes Back."
-It's a playful nod from Spielberg to his director-friend George Lucas – one that Lucas pays back in 1999's "Star Wars: The Phantom Menace" – so that does mean "E.T." and "Star Wars" are set in the same universe?
+It's a playful nod from Spielberg to his director-friend George Lucas – one that Lucas pays back in 1999's "Star Wars: The Phantom Menace."
+So, that does mean "E.T." and "Star Wars" are set in the same universe?

-Wizards, witches, goblins, and a whole lot of magic.
-If that doesn't make for a good Halloween story then I don't know what does.
-While any of the eight "Potter" films (and the two "Fantastic Beasts" prequels) can fit this mold, none captures the awe of it all as the first one, where Harry gets introduced to the wonderful, wizarding world, meets his friends, and starts to learn all the secrets at Hogwarts, his new school.
+Wizards, witches, goblins, and a whole lot of magic -- if that doesn't make for a good Halloween story, then we don't know what does (it also seems like great family fare for the snowy times indoors).
+While any of the eight "Potter" films (and the two "Fantastic Beasts" prequels) can fit this mold, none captures the awe of it all like the first one.
+It's here where Harry gets introduced to the wonderful wizarding world, meets his friends, and starts to learn all the secrets at his new school, Hogwarts.

-From Halloween we move on to Thanksgiving.
-The John Hughes comedy finds high-strung and burnt out executive Neal Page (Steve Martin) just yearning to get back to his family in time for turkey dinner.
-It should have been a simple two hour flight from New York to Chicago.
-But, when the flight is rerouted to Wichita due to a Chicago-area blizzard, Neal finds himself stuck on a two-day odyssey home with pestering salesman Del Griffith (John Candy).
-This road trip from hell plays out to perfect comedic effect as the two take to various modes of transport to get back by any means necessary.
-There might not be a central Thanksgiving dinner, but the film's theme of longing to be with the ones you love on the holiday makes this a perfect holiday film.
+From Halloween, we move on to Thanksgiving.
+The John Hughes comedy finds high-strung and burnt-out executive Neal Page (Steve Martin) yearning to get back to his family in time for turkey dinner.
+It should have been a simple two-hour flight from New York to Chicago.
+But, when a blizzard causes the flight to reroute to Wichita, Neal finds himself stuck on a two-day odyssey home with pestering salesman Del Griffith (John Candy).
+This road trip from hell plays out to perfect comedic effect as the two take on various modes of transport to get back by any means necessary.
+There might not be a central Thanksgiving dinner, but the film's theme of longing to be with the ones you love for the holiday makes this a perfect holiday film.

 Tim Burton makes our list once again.
-With the Gothic Batman you would think we'd be throwing this superhero-costume-classic in the Halloween category, but "Batman Returns" actually is a Christmas movie!
+With the Gothic Batman, you would think we'd be throwing this superhero-costume-classic in the Halloween category, but "Batman Returns" actually is a Christmas movie!
 As the film opens, we see grotesque child Oswald Cobblepot getting tossed out of his house on Christmas Eve.
-A snow covered Gotham, adorned in holiday tidings, is then ever-present as the film moves 30-years later and the plot of grown-up Penguin and Catwoman unfolds; and let's not forget those penguins with candy-cane themed rockets attached to their backs.
+A snow-covered Gotham, adorned in holiday tidings, is then ever-present as the film moves 30 years into the future and the plot of grown-up Penguin and Catwoman unfolds; and let's not forget those penguins with candy-cane themed rockets attached to their backs.

-The 90s were all about seeing Tom Hanks and Meg Ryan fall in love, and their trilogy of rom-coms ended with this light-hearted love story set in a growing online world.
+The '90s were all about watching Tom Hanks and Meg Ryan fall in love, and their trilogy of rom-coms ended (after "Joe vs. the Volcano" and "Sleepless in Seattle") with this light-hearted love story set in a growing online world.
 Here, through a series of online chats, an indie bookstore owner (Ryan) ends up falling in love with a family member (Hanks) of the very family whose large chain bookstores threaten her very existence.
-In true romantic terms, however, their love story blossoms, just as the seasons do behind them.
-They first engage in chat as Fall turns to Winter, and then they finally realize their true love by Spring.
-And, in perfect Hollywood form, the "big reveal" of the entire movie occurs, when else, but at Christmas time.
+Their love story, in fact, blossoms in true romantic terms, just as the seasons do behind them.
+The budding lovebirds first chat as Fall turns to Winter.
+The two then later realize their love by Spring.
+And, in perfect Hollywood form, the "big reveal" of the entire movie occurs (when else?), but at Christmas.

 If there's one thing that director Shane Black loves, it's Christmas.
-The cheerful holiday makes its way into the background of most of his movies (see: "Kiss Kiss, Bang Bang").
-And when the indie director was given the reigns to MCU's flagship superhero, for the first follow-up to 2012's "Avengers," Christmas is right there in the background as Tony Stark learns to deal with his post-traumatic stress following the Battle of New York.
-The debate as to whether this superhero drama, set during the "most wonderful time of the year" was in fact a Christmas movie, was finally settled once-and-for-all with Marvel admitting as much in a tweet.
-Grudgeful Stark, after all, comes out the other side finding peace and happiness after seeing the error of his ways -- it's the Scrooge arc, and the true spirit of Christmas.
+The cheerful holiday seems to make its way into the setting of most of his movies (see also "Kiss Kiss, Bang Bang").
+And when the director was given the reigns to Marvel's flagship superhero – for the first follow-up to 2012's "Avengers" – Christmas is right there in the background.
+The debate as to whether this superhero drama, set during the "most wonderful time of the year" was, in fact, a Christmas movie, was finally settled once-and-for-all with Marvel admitting as much in a tweet.
+Grudgeful Stark, after all, comes out the other side finding peace and happiness after seeing the error of his ways -- it's a Scrooge arc and the true spirit of Christmas.